-- Cottage food products may be sold directly from homes, online, farmers' markets, community events, or through the mail (for cottage pet treats only). - You CAN ship cottage pet treats as of July 1, 2023. - Cottage foods intended for human consumption CANNOT be shipped.
+- Cottage food products may be sold directly from homes, online, farmers' markets, community events, or through the mail (for cottage pet treats only). - You CAN ship cottage pet treats. - Cottage foods intended for human consumption CANNOT be shipped.

 Safe Food Handling Practices